 Competition and School Games

-Competition is an integral element of the Melton and Belvoir School Sport Partnership and we strive to ensure that there are opportunities for all young people to enjoy and compete in a range of competitive sports, with clear pathways to county events and beyond.
+Competition is an integral element of the Melton and Belvoir School Sport and Physical Activity Network and we strive to ensure that there are opportunities for all young people to enjoy and compete in a range of competitive sports, with clear pathways to county events and beyond.

 The School Games is the national approach to competitive school sport designed to motivate and inspire millions of young people across the country to take part in more competitive sport.
 Delivered locally by Leicester-Shire & Rutland Sport and School Sport & Physical Activity Networks (SSPAN).
 The School Games provides a year-round calendar of competition for all students across the county, involving young people aged 7-18 years, of all abilities and backgrounds.